irrwahn/irrvuan/flavor/README.md

 > full path of directory containing the `syslinux` modules; if
 > omitted, the script will try to locate it automatically in the
 > `/usr` hierarchy

+* USBCREATE
+> boolean; in addition to the ISO image create an FAT32 formatted
+> USB image with support for file backed persistent storage

+* USBSIZE
+> size of USB image in MiB (megabytes base 2); the size of the
+> persistence file will be ~100MB less than this image size and
+> at most 4096MB

+* USBLABEL
+> volume label for the FAT32 file system

 ## Overlay variable substitution